Hawker Horsley: Design and development

 The Horsley (named after Sir Thomas Sopwith's home of Horsley Towers) was originally designed to meet Air Ministry Specification 26/23 for a day bomber powered by a single Rolls-Royce Condor engine.
 While the specification called for any production aircraft to be of metal construction, Hawker proposed to build the prototype of wooden construction, gradually switching to a metal structure during production.
 This was acceptable to the Air Ministry, and an order for a single prototype was placed.
-The first prototype was flown in March 1925, powered by a 650 hp engine, and was delivered to the Aeroplane and Armament Experimental Establishment at Martlesham Heath on 4 May 1925.
+The first prototype was first flown at Brooklands in March 1925, powered by a 650 hp engine, and was delivered to the Aeroplane and Armament Experimental Establishment at Martlesham Heath on 4 May 1925.

 Meanwhile, the Air Ministry revised its requirements, producing Specification 23/25 which increased the required payload from one to two 550 lb bombs.
 At the same time, it also issued Specification 24/25 for a torpedo bomber, required to carry a 2150 lb torpedo.
 The Horsley's ability to cope with the increased loads required to meet these new specifications led to the design being favoured by the RAF, with an initial order of forty aircraft, consisting of ten wooden Mk Is and 30 Mk IIs of mixed metal and wood construction, being placed.